LinuxBoot is the concept of using a Linux kernel and initramfs as a bootloader.

 Fortnightly meeting

-We had open meetings every two weeks welcoming everyone to discuss about the latest news, upcoming talks and events, and so on.
+We are having open meetings every two weeks welcoming everyone to discuss the latest developments, news, upcoming talks and events, and so on.

 Contact